syncfusion-content/javascript-docs/js/PercentageTextBox/Behavior-Settings.md

 The output for **PercentageTextBox** with the **value** property is as follows**.**

-{% include image.html url="/js/PercentageTextBox/Behavior-Settings_images/Behavior-Settings_img11.png" Caption="PercentageTextBox with value"%}
+{% include image.html url="/js/PercentageTextBox/Behavior-Settings_images/Behavior-Settings_img11.png" %}

 ## Define maxValue and minValue